 - 24.1 Contractors are to nominate a vessel to be used in the SMP.
-The Contractor is required to use the nominated vessel in the performance of the Services under the Contract unless the Contractor has obtained prior written notification from the Shark Meshing Supervisor to use any other vessel. - 24.2 The nominated vessel may be complemented by a dinghy or tender as an ancillary vessel to the nominated vessel.

-- 24.3 The nominated vessel may be used for non-Contract uses once the vessel has returned to port and that the other uses do not impact on the performance of the Contract. - 24.4 The nominated vessel must be appropriately certified by the Australian Maritime Safety Authority (AMSA) and meet all requirements of the Marine Safety (Domestic Commercial Vessels) National Law Act 2012 and its Regulations. - 24.5 The nominated vessel must have a manning capacity to properly perform the Services of the Contract and that reflects the core complement plus: any crew required to operate the Contract; the Observer; and at least one other person.
-The Contractor's crew must have the necessary skills, experience and expertise to operate the vessel and to undertake the Services of the Contract. - 24.6 The nominated vessel must have all equipment on board the Vessel at all times that is specified by the Marine Safety (Domestic Commercial Vessels) National Law Act 2012 and its Regulations to cover all crew, the Observer and one other person authorised by the Shark Meshing Supervisor. - 24.7 The nominated vessel must be capable of safely loading the catch onto the deck and unloading the catch from the deck, and securing and transporting target or non-target species up to three and a half (3.5) metres in length. - 24.8 The DPI will provide Contractors with a VMS or any other device or technology that monitors the vessel in real time.
+The Contractor is required to use the nominated vessel in the performance of the Services under the Contract unless the Contractor has obtained prior written notification from the Senior Manager Shark Programs to use any other vessel. - 24.2 The nominated vessel may be complemented by a dinghy or tender as an ancillary vessel to the nominated vessel. - 24.3 The nominated vessel may be used for non-Contract uses once the vessel has returned to port and that the other uses do not impact on the performance of the Contract. - 24.4 The nominated vessel and any ancillary vessel(s) must be appropriately certified by the Australian Maritime Safety Authority (AMSA) and meet all requirements of the Marine Safety (Domestic Commercial Vessels) National Law Act 2012 and its Regulations. - 24.5 The nominated vessel must have a manning capacity to properly perform the Services of the Contract and that reflects the core complement plus: any crew required to operate the Contract; the Observer; and at least one other person.
+The Contractor's crew must have the necessary skills, experience and expertise to operate the vessel and to undertake the Services of the Contract. - 24.6 The nominated vessel must have all equipment on board the Vessel at all times that is specified by the Marine Safety (Domestic Commercial Vessels) National Law Act 2012 and its Regulations to cover all crew, the Observer and one other person authorised by the Senior Manager Shark Programs. - 24.7 The nominated vessel must be capable of safely loading the catch onto the deck and unloading the catch from the deck, and securing and transporting target or non-target species up to three and a half (3.5) metres in length. - 24.8 The DPI requires that all vessels be fitted with a VMS or any other device or technology that monitors the vessel in real time.
 The VMS or other such monitoring device or technology must be on the vessel and turned on before leaving port to undertake the Services of the Contract on any day.
-The VMS or other such monitoring device or technology is not to be interfered with in any way that would prevent it from operating effectively, and must be made available for the Shark Meshing Supervisor to remove from the vessel at any time. - 24.9 The following accommodation must be provided for the Observer on the nominated vessel used in the provision of Services of the Contract: - 24.9.1 a fully enclosed marine type flushing toilet; - 24.9.2 a hand basin with connected running water; - 24.9.3 adequate individual cabin seating with provision for writing; - 24.9.4 a suitably enclosed changing area. - 24.10The nominated vessel must have sufficient refrigerated storage on the Vessel for the storage of specimens (e.g. tissue samples) where required.
+The VMS or other such monitoring device or technology is not to be interfered with in any way that would prevent it from operating effectively, and the Senior Manager Shark Programs must be informed immediately if the VMS or other such monitoring device or technology is not to be or technology is not function for the Senior Manager Shark Programs must be informed immediately.

+- 24.9 The following accommodation must be provided for the Observer on the nominated vessel used in the provision of Services of the Contract: - 24.9.1 a fully enclosed marine type flushing toilet; - 24.9.2 a hand basin with connected running water; - 24.9.3 adequate individual cabin seating with provision for writing; - 24.9.4 a suitably enclosed changing area. - 24.10The nominated vessel must have sufficient refrigerated storage on the Vessel for the storage of specimens (e.g. tissue samples) where required.